alexacarlson/DeepDesign2019/README.md

 **Step 4:** Store your paperspace API Key as an environment variable to make login easier `export PAPERSPACE_API_KEY`
-By setting the apiKey as an environment variable, you do not have to use teh `--apiKey` flag during login.
+By setting the apiKey as an environment variable, you do not have to use the `--apiKey` flag during login.

 **Step 5:** Login to Paperspace from the command line on your local machine/computer `paperspace login --apiKey {INSERT API KEY FROM WEBSITE HERE}`